contentful/contentful_middleman/README.md

 [![Build Status](https://travis-ci.org/contentful/contentful_middleman.svg?branch=master)](https://travis-ci.org/contentful/contentful_middleman)

+[Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+Unlike a CMS, Contentful was built to integrate with the modern software stack.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

-Contentful Middleman is a [Middleman](http://middlemanapp.com/) extension to use the Middleman static site generator together with the API-driven [Contentful CMS](https://www.contentful.com).
+Contentful Middleman is a [Middleman](http://middlemanapp.com/) extension to use the Middleman static site generator together with [Contentful](https://www.contentful.com).
 It is powered by the [Contentful Ruby Gem](https://github.com/contentful/contentful.rb).

 Experience the power of Middleman while staying sane as a developer by letting end-users edit content in a web-based interface.